 |Day of meeting||

 |Within week following meeting||

-Dinner prior to SMPTE meetings is open to all and is normally “Dutch Treat”, meaning the check is divided equally among those attending.
+Dinner prior to SMPTE meetings is open to all and, unless the restaurant provides separate checks, is normally no-host, meaning the check is divided equally among those attending.
 The speaker is included in the tally and his/her dinner is paid for by SMPTE, through the Secretary/Treasurer.

 Select a restaurant that is close to the meeting venue, can provide a fairly quiet place for a party of 12-15, and has a reasonably-priced menu with a variety of items.
 If in doubt about restaurants in the area, ask your contact at the venue to suggest a place, or ask another officer or manager for ideas.
 You might want to ask the restaurant to fax you their menu, visit its website, or even visit in person, to help you decide.

 Initially make the reservation for 12, give your name and phone number, and have them note the group name, SMPTE, on the reservation.
 Tell them that the count will probably vary and that we may pick up a couple more (or a couple fewer).